sythetic polymer paint on aircraft plywood, polyester

 Museum of Contemporary Art, purchased with assistance of Dr Edward Jackson AM and Mrs Cynthia Jackson AM, 2009

-The Adaptables consist of two painted plywood planes that have been cut into irregular geometric shapes and held together by an inner layer of fabric that operates as a hinging mechanism along certain edges.
-In these examples, each Adaptable is binary, with one colour painted on its face, and a different colour painted on its underside – however, even ‘face’ and ‘underside’ are interchangeable because the sculptures can be shifted around, their configuration altered by the position of the viewer.
+Gemma Smith’s Adaptables consist of two painted plywood planes that have been cut into irregular geometric shapes and held together by an inner layer of fabric that operates as a hinging mechanism along certain edges.
+Each Adaptable is binary, with one colour painted on its face, and a different colour painted on its underside – however, even ‘face’ and ‘underside’ are interchangeable because the sculptures can be shifted around, their configuration altered by the position of the viewer.
 This orchestration of colour is key to the successful functioning of the sculptures: the fact that the two colours are different in hue but close in tone ensures that when manipulated, any selected combination of planes remains harmonious.
-As each piece is reconfigured, the darker tone recedes and the brighter one comes to the fore … what is set in motion is a play of contrasts, between solid and void, dark and light’.
+As each piece is reconfigured, the darker tone recedes and the brighter one comes to the fore, setting in motion a play of contrasts between solid and void, dark and light.

-As the paintings developed, I became more and more interested in exploring the possibilities of spatial depth and movement within the two-dimensional surface, increasingly relying on foreshortening… in order to do this.
+As the paintings developed, I became more and more interested in exploring the possibilities of spatial depth and movement within the two-dimensional surface, increasingly relying on foreshortening.
 Transposing these concerns into three dimensional space, I arrived at a kind of adaptable, sculptural painting.
-Interestingly, I find that the seemingly infinite number of possibilities for configuring an Adaptable echoes the endless possibilities for a work on canvas at the moment I start painting it.

 Gemma Smith, 2007